cs544-wisc/s23/p6/README.md

 4. stations-json stream: use `json.dumps` to convert a dict to a string and `bytes(???, "utf-8")` to convert a string to bytes
 5. both streams: use a `key=` argument when sending data.
 The key should be a byte representation of the station name

+Tips:
+1. Date has a special format compared to generic strings.
+You may need to cast them to string or set default type to string to avoid serialization error when you send data to streams.

 ## Part 2: Kafka Consumer

 Now, you'll run 3 consumer threads to process the data from the